 As a result, from Theorem \ref{thm:flagenum} we obtain

 as desired.

-\begin{rmk} The proof Theorem \ref{thm:flagenum} in \cite{gv89} applies the Gessel-Viennot lemma to path systems associated with flagged tableaux.
+\begin{remark} The proof Theorem \ref{thm:flagenum} in \cite{gv89} applies the Gessel-Viennot lemma to path systems associated with flagged tableaux.
 In this case, the paths correspond to the blue and green paths in Figure \ref{fig:oopathsrgb}.
-Indeed, one can successfully prove Theorem \ref{thm:flagenum} directly by counting lozenge tilings, though we consider it easier to stay away from a geometric argument. \end{rmk}
+Indeed, one can successfully prove Theorem \ref{thm:flagenum} directly by counting lozenge tilings, though we consider it easier to stay away from a geometric argument. \end{remark}